Jun 9, 2020

 $100,000 Awarded to Support US-Based Independent Filmmakers Developing Narrative Feature Screenplays

 San Francisco, CA – SFFILM, in partnership with the Westridge Foundation, announced today the projects that will receive a total of $100,000 in funding in the latest round of SFFILM Westridge Grants.
-Five filmmaking teams were granted funding to help support the screenwriting and project development stages of their narrative feature films.
-SFFILM Westridge Grants, which are awarded twice annually, are designed for US-based filmmakers whose stories take place primarily in the United States and focus on the significant social issues and questions of our time.
-The application period for the fall round of grants is now open at sffilm.org/makers; the deadline to apply is July 31.
+Five filmmaking teams have been granted funding to help support the screenwriting stage of their narrative feature films.
+SFFILM Westridge Grants, which have been awarded twice annually, are designed for US-based filmmakers whose stories take place primarily in the United States and focus on the significant social issues and questions of our time.
+The application period for the next round of grants is now open at sffilm.org/makers; the final deadline to apply is July 2, 2020.

 SFFILM Westridge Grants provide support to film projects in their critical early stages, safeguarding filmmakers’ creative processes and allowing artists to concentrate on thoughtfully developing their stories while building the right strategy and infrastructure to guide them through financing and production.
 In addition to cash grants, recipients will benefit from SFFILM’s comprehensive and dynamic artist development program, SFFILM Makers, as well as support and counsel from SFFILM, the Westridge Foundation, and a dedicated mentor.